FelixSoderstrom/mistral-api/README.md

 ## Performance Notes

-- GPU acceleration is recommended for optimal performance
+- GPU acceleration is required in this version (NO CPU MODE)
 - Model loading time depends on the model size and GPU memory
 - Response generation speed depends on the requested token count and model configuration